Updated January 2023

 7. Do you speak a second language?

-In an incredibly diverse city like Toronto, you'll often see MOA job postings looking for candidates who know multiple languages.
-And that's because many clinics serve patients who don't speak much (or any) English.
+Depending on where you live, you may see MOA job postings looking for candidates who know multiple languages.
+That's because in diverse urban areas like Toronto, many clinics serve patients who don't speak much (or any) English.

 For example, you'll see employers looking for medical office assistants who speak Tamil, Chinese, Urdu—or one of the many other languages commonly spoken throughout the GTA.